Galley Bay Beach#7 in Best Things To Do in Antigua

 - 3.0Food Scene

 Galley Bay Beach on the northwest coast of the island has some of the best surfing waves in Antigua.
-Plus it's a must-see for animal lovers.
+Plus, it's a must-see for animal lovers.
 Sea turtles often leave their eggs here to nest (several times a year, but most frequently in summer).
 Bring your camera and plan a nighttime visit: You just might see the baby turtles hatch.
-If daytime is more your thing, get your snorkelling gear ready and grab a glimpse of Galley's underwater wildlife.
+If daytime is more your thing, get your snorkeling gear ready and grab a glimpse of Galley's underwater wildlife.

 Three of the resort's open-air restaurants reach out to the white sand's edge, not far from the water.
-Be wary of the strong undertoe and rough breaks that can make this beach tough for swimming – for the calmest waters, steer clear of the rock formations off to the sides of the beach.
+Be wary of the strong undertow and rough breaks that can make this beach tough for swimming – for the calmest waters, steer clear of the rock formations off to the sides of the beach.
 If you're bringing the family, be sure to keep an extra eye on swimming kids.